A guide to integrations that work with Zendesk and Shopify (2026)

 The guide explores three primary options: the official native Zendesk for Shopify app, third-party connectors like Zapier, and advanced AI-powered tools such as eesel AI.
 Each offers different levels of automation and functionality.

-The official app primarily acts as a window, displaying Shopify data within Zendesk to reduce tab-hopping.
-More advanced integrations, especially AI tools, go further by actively processing that data to understand requests and resolve tickets automatically, significantly reducing agent workload.
+The official app acts as a powerful window, displaying essential Shopify data within Zendesk to reduce tab-hopping and streamline the agent experience.
+More advanced integrations, including specialized AI tools, can further enhance this by helping to process data and assist in resolving common tickets automatically.

 Absolutely.
 By centralizing customer and order data, and especially through automation provided by AI tools, repetitive tasks like answering "Where's my order?" can be handled automatically.
 This frees your team to focus on complex issues and building stronger customer relationships.